mollie/WooCommerce/E2E-TESTS.md

 Additional actions for local execution:

 1. Add Germanized Pro plugin `.zip` file into `/tests/qa/resources/files/` as `germanized-for-woocommerce-pro.zip`.
+Germanized Pro can be downloaded from [Inpsyde Packagist](https://packagist.com/orgs/inpsyde/packages/4592207).

 2. Multistep setup might require env reset.
 Use one of the following commands: